How to Find Out What Year Your House Was Built

 - Modern electrical, plumbing, and HVAC systems

-- Maintenance focus on preventive care and warranty issues
+- Maintenance focuses on preventive care and warranty issues

 Age-Related Maintenance and Improvement Planning